 There is, however, a trade-off in switching to sturdier reusable materials.
 Steel containers and pallets are heavy and the increased weight means there are increased energy costs for transporting them, with an increase in carbon emissions, too.
 Reusable wood block pallets, for instance, weigh quite a bit more than stringer pallets, and with repeated use, they deteriorate, leaving behind debris in the warehouse and trailer.
 Plastics, on the other hand, are light, strong, reusable, and recyclable, making them one of the greenest materials you can use in your supply chain.

 Green Warehouse and Sustainable Transportation Practices

-At less than 50 pounds, plastic pallets make it possible to cube out trailers before they weigh out.
+Weighing around 50 pounds, plastic pallets make it possible to cube out trailers before they weigh out.